Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Simulation Results

-\textbf{Satellite Clustering Topology.} As this work is the first in the Fed-LS literature to obtain optimal clustering of satellites, it is insightful to examine the actual topologies of the formed clusters overlaid on a global map.
-Subsequently, in Fig.~\ref{fig:WorldViewCondensed}, we visualize the resulting satellite clusters for all three constellations.
-In particular, the results reveal, for the first time in the Fed-LS literature, a direct connection between satellite cluster topologies and the optimization objective's emphasis on ML model performance (i.e., the weight { $\alpha_1$} in { $\bm{\mathcal{P}}$}).
-As { $\alpha_1$} increases, {\tt Fed-Span} prioritizes model convergence by reducing the number of clusters (as observed when moving from the left to the right subplots), resulting in deeper tree networks with higher aggregation delays and more energy-intensive communication paths (this leads to improved model convergence due to the higher collective data quality within each cluster).
-Conversely, when { $\alpha_1$} decreases, the algorithm prioritizes resource efficiency, minimizing energy consumption and latency, by forming more, smaller clusters.
-This results in shorter-range inter-satellite communications and lower aggregation delays, but at the expense of model performance degradation due to the reduced quality and diversity of data in each cluster.
-Note that this result is enabled by our novel bound in Theorem~\ref{th:clus}, which is integrated into the model convergence term (i.e., { $(a)$} in { $\bm{\mathcal{P}}$}), that unveils the connection between the satellite clustering and data heterogeneity measure { $\zeta^{\mathsf{Glob}}_2$}.
+\textbf{Satellite Clustering Topology:} As this work is the first in the Fed-LS literature to obtain optimal clustering of satellites, it is insightful to examine the actual topologies of the formed clusters overlaid on a global map.
+Subsequently, in Fig.~\ref{fig:WorldViewCondensed}, we visualize the resulting satellite clusters/VCs for all three constellations.
+In particular, the results reveal, for the first time in the Fed-LS literature, a direct connection between satellite cluster/VC topologies and the optimization objective's emphasis on ML model performance (i.e., the weight { $\alpha_1$} in { $\bm{\mathcal{P}}$}).
+As { $\alpha_1$} increases, {Fed-Span} prioritizes model convergence by reducing the number of VCs (as observed when moving from the left to the right subplots), resulting in deeper tree networks with higher aggregation delays and more energy-intensive communication paths (this leads to improved model convergence due to the higher collective data quality within each VC).
+Conversely, when { $\alpha_1$} decreases, the algorithm prioritizes resource efficiency, minimizing energy consumption and latency by forming more (smaller) clusters/VCs.